 Hulk Hogan on Missing out on the George Foreman Grill

-In an interview on the MSG+ program The Game 365, Hulk Hogan opened up about how it was almost he who picked up the lucrative endorsement deal with the grill.
+In an interview on the MSG+ program The Game 365, Hulk Hogan opened up about how he almost picked up the grill’s lucrative endorsement deal.

 "When I got home, I said, ‘What’s up with the grill and the blender?’ and he said, ‘George picked the grill because you weren’t home…’